orangecms/javascript-testing/src/slides.md

 ## Test Doubles

-- test double: a function or an object for simulation
+- test double: object for simulation (partially) implementing an API
-  - fake: implementing an API but returning nothing
+  - dummy: test double returning nothing
-  - stub: implementing an API partially and returning canned replies
+  - stub: test double returning canned replies
+  - fake: test double taking shortcuts, close to its real counterpart
-  - mock: implementing an API with assertions but no real output
+  - mock: test double with assertions but no real output
 - spy: a wrapper to help with assertions on input to a mock or stub

 http://www.martinfowler.com/bliki/TestDouble.html